 The drugs caused her to do things that were so horrific they seem almost unreal when I recall those moments.
-I remind myself every day that these actions weren’t my niece, but the disease she lived with.
-I don’t want to go into the gory details because that is not what’s important.
-What is important is getting the loved ones in our lives -- who are suffering so much from the disease of their addictions -- the help they need.
+I remind myself every day that these actions were not my niece, but the disease she suffered from.
+The gory details are not what is important, what is important is getting the loved ones in our lives, who are suffering so much from the disease of their addictions, the help they need.
 To prevent any more life stories like my niece’s, I opened Shana’s House: A Place for Women to Achieve Sober Living.

 As a result of her behavior, Shana was placed in the care of a mental institution.
-Shana spent the next several years in and out of rehabilitation centers, half way houses, and institutions.
-By the time her son was 3, she had lost all legal rights to him (his father had lost those rights long before).
+Shana spent the next several years in and out of rehabilitation centers, halfway houses, and institutions.
+By the time her son was three years old, she had lost all legal rights to him (his father had lost those rights long before).

-Shana’s House is a womens house dedicated to women struggling with their demons of addiction.
+Shana’s House is a women's house dedicated to women struggling with the demons of addiction.
 We want to help these women and their families lead better and more fulfilling lives.
-This home is founded in Shana’s memory so we never forget the painful road women struggling with addiction and alcoholism are on – or the unfortunate ends that they can meet if they don’t get the help and resources they need.
+This home is founded in Shana’s memory allowing us to never forget the painful road women struggling with addiction and alcoholism are on – or the unfortunate ends that they can meet if they do not get the help and resources they need.